Report Provides Overview of Food Insecurity in Franklin Community

 The report includes answers from a weekly question that staff asked current Pantry clients.
 The information gathered from the clients’ answers will influence future Pantry programming.
 To date, the Pantry has increased community garden beds, implemented client service office hours, provided free Covid-19 test kits, offered a hybrid distribution method, and launched a new mobile pantry site.
 The Pantry continues to evaluate future programming based on feedback from its neighbors.

 “This assessment shines a bright light on our neighbors’ struggles and what resources are available to help them,” continued Powderly.
 “Food insecurity is not just an individual problem.
 It is a community, state and national problem, and we all must work together to help lessen food insecurity.
 We are very grateful to our local partners for their participation in this critical research and for their collaboration and hard work addressing the issues outlined in the Community Needs Assessment.”

-To read the entire report please visit our website.
+To read the entire report please download it here.
 If you or someone you know needs additional help, please direct them to The Pantry.
 The Pantry is open on Tuesdays from 9:00 am – 1:00 pm and 5:30 –6:30 pm for drive-up distribution (no appointment needed), and Thursday and Friday from 9:00 am – 1:00 pm for appointment-only shopping.